eriotto-momomo/minishell/README.md

 # minishell
-Collaboration of makurek and emonacho for `minishell` project.
+Collaboration of timmi and emonacho for `minishell` project.